Coronavirus patients in Wuhan dance to song about red flowers

 Wuhan, the capital of central China’s Hubei province, has been converting buildings into hospitals to deal with the high number of patients that have contracted the coronavirus.

-Hubei is the epicenter of the outbreak and has been under virtual lockdown for weeks.
+Hubei is the epicentre of the outbreak and has been under virtual lockdown for weeks.
 The epidemic has killed more than 1,100 people, all but two in China, and infected more than 44,000.

-Reporting and Writing by Irene Wang and Darrelle Ng; Editing by Karishma Singh and Lincoln Feast.
+(Reporting and Writing by Irene Wang and Darrelle Ng; Editing by Karishma Singh and Lincoln Feast.)